matthieuSolente/email-darkmode/README.md

 ## Using Data Attributes to Fix Borders in Dark Mode

 >This work on
-- :heavy_check_mark: outlook.com
+- ✔️ outlook.com
-- :heavy_check_mark: Outlook Apps for iOS
+- ✔️ Outlook Apps for iOS
-- :heavy_check_mark: Outlook Apps for Android
+- ✔️ Outlook Apps for Android

 In the code